sharat87/sharats.me/content/posts/2020-01-12_automating-the-vim-workplace.md

 This doesn't look like an ideal solution, but it hasn't failed me yet.
 The idea is not to create an perfect solution, but just one that works well with you.

-If you're using the above mapping, note that mapping to `<C-m>` is almost the same as mapping to the `Return` key on your keyboard.
+If you're using the above mapping, note that mapping to <kbd>&lt;C-m&gt;</kbd> is almost the same as mapping to the <kbd>&lt;Return&gt;</kbd> key on your keyboard.
 So hitting the return key in normal mode will also trigger the above mapping.
 Just something to keep in mind.
 {: .note }

 ## Copy to System Clipboard

 I often have to copy stuff to system clipboard to paste into chat channels and emails.
-The standard way to do this would be something like `"+yap` in normal mode, or `"+y` in visual mode.
+The standard way to do this would be something like <kbd>"+yap</kbd> in normal mode, or <kbd>"+y</kbd> in visual mode.
 This is annoying, not because it's three keys, but more because they are hard to type in order and they are (almost) all with the same hand.
 So I solved it with the following keys:

     :::vim
     xnoremap <C-c> "+y
     nnoremap <silent> cp "+y
     nnoremap <silent> cpp "+yy

-With this, `<C-c>` in visual mode copies selection to clipboard and `cp` can be used with text objects.
+With this, <kbd>&lt;C-c&gt;</kbd> in visual mode copies selection to clipboard and <kbd>cp</kbd> can be used with text objects.
 Much easier to hit.

 ## Ensure Directory Exists, Before Saving